Salvation By Works?

 b) Salvation is free!
 All you have to do is believe in Jesus Christ.
 You only need to believe, and you will be saved.

-Those who preached subtle lies are deceiving those who want to follow Jesus.
+Those pastors who preached subtle lies are deceiving those who want to follow Jesus.
 If you read the Bible, from Genesis to Revelation, the message is consistent: Obey God and follow His commandments.
-In John 14:21, the Bible said, “He that hath my commandments, and keepeth them, is he who is that loveth me: and he that loveth me shall be loved of my Father, and I will love him and will manifest myself to him.”
-And again in.1 John 2:4 the Bible reads “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.”
-Following the commandments of God is a very important part of the plan of salvation.
-It is recorded in Revelation 12:17 that the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keeps the commandments of God, and have the testimony of Jesus Christ.”
-The devil only makes war with those who obediently follow Jesus.
-Those who don’t, he has them in his control.
+In John 14:21, the Bible said, “Those who accept my commandments and obey them are the ones who love me.
+And because they love me, my Father will love them.
+And I will love them and reveal myself to each of them..”
+And again in 1 John 2:4 the Bible reads “If someone claims, “I know God,” but doesn’t obey God’s commandments, that person is a liar and is not living in the truth.”
+Following the commandments of God (step #2) is a very important part of the plan of salvation.
+It is recorded in Revelation 12:17 that the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keeps the commandments of God (step #2), and has the testimony of Jesus Christ.”
+The devil only makes war with those who step #2, that is to obediently follow Jesus.
+Those who don’t, the Devil has them in his control.

-There are two processes to Salvation:
+There are three processes to Salvation:

-2) Our Obedience to God.
+2) Our Obedience to God (step #2 = B).

 The mathematical formula and logic for Salvation would look like this: